savonet/book/streaming.md

 ### Clocks {#sec:clocks}

-Every source is attached to a particular a _clock_, which is fixed during the whole execution of the script, and is responsible for determining when the next frame should be computed: at regular intervals, the clock will ask active sources it controls to generate frames.
+Every source is attached to a particular a _clock_\index{clock}, which is fixed during the whole execution of the script, and is responsible for determining when the next frame should be computed: at regular intervals, the clock will ask active sources it controls to generate frames.
 We have said that a frame lasts for 0.04